Find out about valuers and property valuations in New Zealand.

 Check property details before you buy

-Prospective property buyers should get a valuation from an independent, registered valuer.
-Buyers can find out more about ownership in property titles and plans.
-Also check the Housing & Property resources listed on the New Zealand Government web portal.
+If you are looking to buy a property, you should get a valuation from an independent, registered valuer.
+You can find out more about ownership in property titles and plans.

 Finding registered valuers

 You may have to use a registered valuer if a full market valuation is required.
 Registered valuers must be certified by the Valuers Registration Board.
 If they are actively valuing for the public, they require an annual practising certificate.

 If you are dissatisfied with the conduct of a registered valuer you can formally complain to the Valuation Board.